datagrok/subcommander/README.md

 # Subcommander

-Branch 'mkii':
+Branch 'v1.x' differences from 'v0.x':

 - Eliminate default .d directory; default to /usr/lib/blah or ~/usr/lib/blah
 - Perform recursive walk; don't rely on sub-symlinks to subcommander
-- implement in python
+- Implement in python
-- try for python 2.4/centos 5 compatibility (yuck)
+- Try for python 2.4/centos 5 compatibility (yuck)
-- creates rcfile if nonexistent
+- Creates rcfile if nonexistent
-- package so may be installed system-wide by package manager/pip/easy\_install,
+- Package so may be installed system-wide by package manager/pip/easy\_install,
+- Separate logic of context discovery into an included subcommand, not part of main executable.

 ---